 Location: Nepal-India border, eastern Himalayas | Height: 8,586 m (28,169 ft) | Rank: 3rd Tallest mountain in the world | First Climbed: May 25, 1955 (Joe Brown & George Band, British expedition) | Other Names: Kangchenjunga, “The Five Treasures of Snow”

-Kangchenjunga is a great mountain that stands at the height of 8,586 meters (28,169 feet) tall, in the eastern Himalayas.
-Mount Kanchenjunga is the third highest peak in the world, which is situated between the border of Nepal and near the border with Sikkim (India).
+Kangchenjunga is a great mountain that stands at a height of 8,586 meters (28,169 feet), in the eastern Himalayas.
+Mount Kanchenjunga is the third-highest peak in the world, situated between the border of Nepal and the border with Sikkim (India).
 Myths and stories surround this beautiful peak, seen on the border between Nepal and India.
 This makes it even more attractive to tourists who want to take a unique trip.
-It is the tallest mountain of India but second highest peak of Nepal.
+It is the tallest mountain of India but the second-highest peak of Nepal.

 Lhotse Mountain